 While engagement rate is probably the most important, there are several other engagement metrics.
 Altogether, these metrics give you a full picture of your website’s or app’s engagement and reach.

-How is GA4 Engagement Rate Calculated
+How is the Engagement Rate Calculated in GA4?

 You’re probably wondering how this seemingly vital metric is calculated.
 While GA4 works it out for you, for those who are curious, the equation is rather simple: